 Her post made me smile because today is Wednesday, and for the fall and winter months, Wednesday night’s menu is soup.
 It’s not really a tradition, like turkey for Thanksgiving, but it’s not a rut either.

-3.)
-Speaking of cheaper – what can be a better money-saving plan than to have roasted chicken one night, using the leftovers in a second dish another night, and then making broth with the bones and stretch that into another couple of meals.
+- What can be a better money-saving plan than to have roasted chicken one night, using the leftovers in a second dish another night, and then making broth with the bones and stretch that into another couple of meals.

 I’ll leave you with my favorite basic broth-based soup.
 This is the one we go back to again and again.
 It’s quick, simple, extremely versatile, and yummy.

-any combination of vegetables (we use leeks, garlic, onions, celery, broccoli, zucchini, cauliflower, etc.)
+any combo of vegetables (we use leeks, lots of garlic, onions, celery, broccoli, zucchini, cauliflower, etc.)

 2 T. celtic sea salt

 1. The day before you make this, pull out your homemade broth if it’s frozen and let it thaw in the refrigerator.
 I freeze my broth in glass gallon jars.

 2. When your ready to assemble the soup, pour the broth into a crockpot if you plan to let it cook for several hours, or a large pot over medium heat.

 3. Cut up your veggies of choice.
 Because we try to eat less starchy veggies (due to candida), we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.

 4. You can toss the veggies into the crockpot to cook all day, or, if you’re serving the soup immediately, you can saute the veggies until crisp tender and then add them to the pot.
 I love when the onions get browned and just start to caramelize.
 I have to make myself stop nibbling.
 I could eat them like candy!